gofiber/fiber/docs/middleware/session.md

 ### Store

-Handles session data management and is created using `NewWithStore` or by accessing the `Store` method of a middleware instance.
+Handles session data management and is created using `NewStore`, `NewWithStore` or by accessing the `Store` method of a middleware instance.

 ```go
 type Store struct {